Spicy Korean Chicken Stew (Dakdoritang)

 For the see kelp stock

-- Simmer a large piece of dried sea kelp in water for 5-7 minutes over low heat.
-Once done, discard the sea kelp and use the stock to pour over the chicken.
+- Simmer a piece of dried sea kelp in 4 cups of water in a small pot for 5 minutes on low heat.
+Remove the sea kelp, and reserve the stock.

 To make the stew